In addition to extensive

 that it has traditionally been used for the treatment of sexual disorders.

-Passion Rx for men and women
+Passion Rx for men and women, improve libido

 There's a good reason why